 A new visa has caused a lot of excitement and is one of the most popular options for people who contact us at Moving to Spain.
 There are a handful of other countries that offer a digital nomad visa but Spain is one of the newest.

-Spain’s Digital Nomad Visa (officially called "Visado de Trabajar a Distancia") offers remote workers and digital professionals an exciting opportunity to live in Spain while working for non-Spanish companies.
+Spain’s Digital Nomad Visa (officially called the "Visado para teletrabajo de carácter internacional") offers remote workers and digital professionals an exciting opportunity to live in Spain while working mainly for non-Spanish companies.
+If you're self-employed, up to 20% of your work can be for a company based in Spain.

 Eligibility Requirements for this visa are: